zachvin/labelling-instructions/README.md

 ```
 ## Annotation Assignments

-We are asking everyone to begin by annotating the three roughly minute long videos downloaded from the `sample` directory.
-This will help to familiarize you will Label Studio, the various types of attacks, set some annotator baselines, and ensure there are no issues with the instructions.
+We are asking everyone to begin by annotating three roughly minute long videos that are downloaded from the `samples` directory.
+This will help to familiarize you will Label Studio, the various types of attacks seen in the dataset, set annotator baselines, and ensure there are no issues with the instructions.

-**Please complete the annotations for the sample videos in their entirety by following these instructions through to the end (including uploading your results) before moving on to an actual full length video.**
+**Please complete the annotations for the three sample videos in their entirety by following these instructions through to the end (including uploading your results) before moving on to an actual full length video.**

 It is recommended to create two projects.
 One for the sample videos and one for the match videos.
 You can create more if you like (e.g. one per actual video), but making at least two is recommended due to the nature of exporting the results.

-Once you have completed the sample annotation videos please consult the [RAITE Annotating](https://docs.google.com/spreadsheets/d/1edHaBMsEwN22dWU_nhGDCEAo8vy0214Dov-BVVsCR2s/edit?gid=0#gid=0) Google Sheet to select and checkout videos.
+Once you have completed the sample annotation videos please consult the [RAITE Annotating](https://docs.google.com/spreadsheets/d/1edHaBMsEwN22dWU_nhGDCEAo8vy0214Dov-BVVsCR2s/edit?gid=0#gid=0) Google Sheet to select and checkout full match videos.
 Make sure to update the `Annotator` column with your name upon checkout.
 You do not need to upload your completed annotations upon finishing one video if you plan to do more.
 This is especially true if using a single project as every task in a given project is exported everytime.
 Meaning subsequent exports would contain duplicate annotations.
-Please do mark remmber to mark the sheet with your name when you decide to annotate a video and put a checkmark in the appropriate boxes to update stats.
+Please do mark remmber to mark the sheet with your name when you decide to annotate a video and to put a checkmark in the appropriate boxes to update statuses.

 ## Installing Label Studio